 Places to see Hippos in Uganda’s National Parks:

 Queen Elizabeth Park – Kazinga Channel:

 You can also see evidence of their grazing habits on the shore where there is no grass – having been stripped clean by hippos.
-In the early 1960s, there was a large hippo cull since there were many more hippos than the surrounding area could support.
+In the early 1960s, there was a significant hippo cull since there were many more hippos than the surrounding area could support.

 Next to Kazinga Channel – Murchison Falls National Park River Nile Boat Ride gives you the best opportunity to see hippos.
 Either on the Nile to the Falls Cruise or the Delta cruise.

 You can also find them on a downriver boat ride to Lake Albert and as you drive near Lake Albert Nile on a wildlife Game Drive.